gperaza/UL-lecture-notes/_sources/U2-M1-L1-similarity_metrics.md

 ### Ochiai coefficient

-In biology, a categorical equivalent to the cosine similarity is the Ochiai coefficient which can be represented as {cite}`enwiki:cosine:`
+In biology, a categorical equivalent to the cosine similarity is the Ochiai coefficient which can be represented as {cite}`enwiki:cosine`:

 $$
 K= \frac {|A \cap B|}{\sqrt {|A|\times |B|}}